pthomain/glitchy/README.md

 Retrofit
 --------

-When used with Retrofit, the library provides a builder on which the interceptors are registered and returns a call adapter factory to be used to build Retrofit, in lieu of the default one.
+When used with Retrofit, the library provides a builder on which the interceptors are registered and returns a call adapter factory to be used to build Retrofit, instead of the default one.
 This provides a centralised way to intercept and compose all Retrofit calls (`Single<T>`/`Observable<T>` using the RxJava adapter or `Flow<T>` with the Coroutines one).

 Retrofit interceptors receive metadata related to the return type of the call.
 Return type parsers can be used to define custom types (such as wrappers around the original type, like `Outcome<T>`).